mrshadowtux/feldikey/README.md

 feldikey is a new approach for a quicktext system on linux/unix-like systems.
 At the moment, it is under heavy development and not suited for production use.

 ## Installation
 Please run the setup.sh script which will take care of all steps.
-It is needed in order for feldikey to run.
+It is mandatory in order for feldikey to run, because it creates the local database and checks dependencies.

 Dependencies:
 - sqlite3